 Because users afraid of missing out on your content, it will give them a reason to join the Facebook group.
 You can post about announcements to Facebook on your Instagram stories to encourage your Instagram followers to join your Facebook group as well.

 If you get enough people and maintain the group well, it could become a community where not only do you get a lot of user engagement but also collect testimonials and build customer trust.

 There’s a Facebook group for trading and selling Lululemon clothing items.
 Lululemon is a pretty expensive sports clothing brand, so people are always looking to get better deals when possible.

 The host of this group made it private, encouraging people to join to see posts about deals and trades.

 6. Use Influencer Marketing

 Also, shoppers are more likely to purchase sooner than later.
-Imagine someone like Kylie Jenner is using a face cream from a cosmetic company.
-The psychology behind FOMO makes the user want to buy now while she’s still using the product, rather than later, when she’s on to the next thing.
+The ‘don’t miss out’ psychology behind FOMO makes the user want to buy now while the influencer is still using the product, rather than later, when their on to the next thing.

 7. Advertise on Different Channels

 Don’t keep all your eggs in one basket!
 Advertise on multiple social media sites at the same time.
 Your followers aren’t the same on every platform, so doing this will open you up to a larger network of potential customers.